 Linda is an active member of the Society of Petroleum Engineers (SPE) Health, Safety, Security, Environment and Social Responsibility (HSSE-SR) Advisory Committee and is the Chair of the Sustainable Development Technical Section Steering Committee.
 Her research areas include HSSE-SR, Sustainable Development, and Community Health.
 She is the recipient of the 2015 SPE Rocky Mountain North America Region Award for distinguished achievement by Petroleum Engineering Faculty and the 2014 Rocky Mountain North America Region Award for distinguished contribution to Petroleum Engineering in Health, Safety, Security, Environment and Social Responsibility.

-David Frossard is the Peace Corp Prep coordinator and served as a Peace Corps volunteer in the Philippines from 1985 to 1987.
+David Frossard is the Mines Peace Corp Prep coordinator and served as a Peace Corps volunteer in the Philippines from 1985 to 1987.
 His experiences there led to a PhD in anthropology from the University of California at Irvine, focusing on sustainable community development theory and practice.
 After a post-doctoral fellowship at the East-West Center in Honolulu, Hawaii, he joined the Mines faculty in 1995.
 Since then Frossard has taught classes for LAIS (now HASS), Humanitarian Engineering, and the McBride Honors Program.
 He has lived or conducted research in almost two dozen countries, including Zambia where he and his wife, Ginny Lee, worked as Peace Corps volunteers from 2003 to 2005.
 Since returning to Mines in 2006, Frossard has served as faculty advisor for a number of student organizations including Mines Without Borders and has helped lead Mines students on fact-finding or service-learning excursions to China, Hong Kong, the Philippines, Mongolia, and Nepal.
-He is the Peace Corps Prep co-coordinator on campus.

 Associate Professor, Electrical Engineering